WindSync

 Prélude in F Minor was composed by Boulanger in 1911 for an anthology of organ music to be published the following year.
 The miniature features a single melody accompanied by parallel lines throughout.
 Its economical style allows the listener’s ears to perk at the poignant twists of harmony and color in each phrase.

-Trois Pièces (three pieces) were composed for organ over a number of years, but they are best known in a version for cello and piano published in 1914.
-Folk-like melodies and old-style counterpoint filter through modes and harmonies associated with French “Impressionist” composers like Fauré and Debussy.
+Trois Pièces (Three Pieces) were composed for organ over a number of years, but they are best known in a version for cello and piano published in 1914.
+Folk-like melodies and old-style counterpoint filter through modes and harmonies associated with French “Impressionist” composers such as Fauré and Debussy.
 Rather than feature a single solo instrument, WindSync’s adaptation is scored for a more organ-like mixture of instrumental colors.

 Elliott Carter, after studying English at Harvard, shifted his focus to the language of music, studying for three years with Nadia Boulanger in Paris and embarking on a famously prolific career spanning 75 years.
 His music is filled with humor and clever structures that play with the relationships between performers.
 The dedication of the 1948 quintet, his first, reads “To Mademoiselle Nadia Boulanger.”